-In between making special recipes for the weekends, I do create some easy to prep recipes that I can store or freeze ready to cook or ready to go in the oven for busy weeknights.
 Ready set meals do not need to be boring just because they are meal prep recipes.
-They can be as delicious and full of spark too. add spices like little bit of ready-made red curry seasoning, can help you get there.
+They can be as delicious and full of spark too.
+Add spices like ready-made red curry seasoning, to simple bone in chicken thighs it can transform a weeknight dinner in to a gourmet family meal.

-The red curry marinade I am talking about today is a cooked one.
-Cooked ever so slightly to bring out the best flavors combined before they go in to be infused into chicken thighs.
+The red curry marinade I made for this easy chicken recipe is a pre-cooked marinade.
+It is cooked ever so slightly to bring out the best flavors can combine before they go in with fresh chicken thighs to flavor the dish.

 Caramelized onions, date molasses, red wine, and hot Spanish paprika gives such a beautiful crimson hue that is going to be intensified in the oven while basting and make its own glaze.
 Less sharp but sweet and sour tamarind paste will deepen the hue while adding flavor.
-This combination makes this marinade full of flavors but not too overwhelming for chicken.
-Just giving pleasant flavors overall.
+This combination of ingredients make the marinade full of flavors but not too overwhelming, and just adding pleasant spicy and aromatic flavors to overall oven baked chicken thigh dinner.

 Where does the heat and kick come to the recipe?
-Thai hot green chilies are the main spicy hot component.
+Thai hot green chilies are the main spicy hot ingredient in the marinade.
 You can use as many up to five, but any more than that you would be in trouble.
-Three Thai hot green peppers, ginger and black pepper offer some fresh flavored kick in the gut.
+Three Thai hot green peppers, ginger and black pepper offer some fresh flavored kick to it.
 I do love the heat in my recipes in cooler months.
 Especially for the prepackaged chicken thighs, adding fresh elements like green chili and lemongrass enhances the flavor.

-Aromatic elements are equally important to this recipe as well.
+Aromatic spices and elements are equally important to this recipe as well.
 Fennel, black cumin, anise, nutmeg, cardamom, and cloves are all sweet-smelling spices.
-I am taking a leaf from my own blog here and using nothing but the sweet aromatics for this baked chicken thigh dish.
-I do not want to tackle any curry smells today.
+I am taking a note from my own cooking blog here and using nothing but the sweet aromatics for this baked chicken thigh dish.
+I do not want to tackle any curry smells today and aiming to easy clean up after.

-What aromatics have tendency to overpower the other flavors in today’s marinade if you are not careful?
-Black cumin, Cloves, and Nutmeg.
+What aromatics have tendency to overpower the other flavors in oven baked chicken thigh and become unsavory in today’s marinade if you are not careful?
+Too much Black cumin, Cloves, and Nutmeg can become troublesome.
 You only need a couple of pinches of these powerful aromatics in the marinade to work their magic.
 Add too much, they will overpower all other flavors, as they are very potent.
 Stick to the amounts in the recipe and your chicken thighs will come out of the oven just right.

 Once the marinade is made, making these chicken thighs is extremely easy.
 Slather the marinade over the chicken thighs, allow enough time to marinade and bake.
 It is that easy.
 Let the oven do the cooking for you.